mayrmt/tutorial_block_preconditioning_in_4C/fsi/part_II.md

    ```

 1. Study the influence of the preconditioner configuration on the number of GMRES iterations and/or runtime  until convergence.
 Therefore, adapt the preconditoiner settings in `prec_fsi_teko_block_iterative.xml`.
+You could change the following components of the preconditioner:

+- Number of sweeps and damping parameter of the block Gauss-Seidel level smoother, cf. sublist `myBlockSmoother`
+- Smoothers for solid, fluid, ale blocks, cf. `mySmooFact1`, `mySmooFact2`, `mySmooFact3`

+Discuss the observations with your colleagues.

 [^1]: M. W. Gee, U. Küttler, and W. A. Wall.
 Truly monolithic algebraic multigrid for fluid–structure interaction.
 International Journal for Numerical Methods in Engineering, 85(8):987–1016, 2011
 [^2]: E. C. Cyr, J. N. Shadid, and R. S. Tuminaro.
 Teko: A Block Preconditioning Capability with Concrete Example Applications in Navier–Stokes and MHD.
 SIAM Journal on Scientific Computing, 38(5):S307–S331, 2016